iamariezflores/portfolio-os/README.md

-# portfolio-os
+# What is this?
-My portfolio website
+This is Portfolio website that mimics and desktop environment complete with taskbar and start menu.

-### Run this command for tailwindcss
+### For development run this command to compile tailwindcss
 npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch

 ### Deployment to GH pages